 Our management is responsible for establishing and maintaining adequate internal controls over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) of the Exchange Act.
 Internal control over financial reporting is a process designed under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP.
-Our internal control over financial reporting includes those policies and procedures that: (i) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of our assets, (ii) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that our receipts and expenditures are being made only in accordance with authorizations of our management and directors, and (iii) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of our assets that could have a material effect on our financial statements.
+Our internal control over financial reporting includes those policies and procedures that: (i) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of our assets, (ii) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that our receipts and expenditures are being made only in accordance with authorizations of our assets that could have a material effect on our financial statements.
 Because of its inherent limitations, internal controls over financial reporting may not prevent or detect all misstatements.
-Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
+Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation.

 We conducted an evaluation of the effectiveness of our internal control over financial reporting.
-Based on our evaluation, management has concluded that our internal control over financial reporting was effective as of December 31, 2022.
+Based on our evaluation, management has concluded that our internal control over financial reporting was effective as of December 31, 2023.